We get more than our fair share of double yolk eggs on our farm.

 If your local store sells farm fresh eggs, however, you might very well come across one or two double yolk eggs eventually.

-In Europe, they’re becoming so popular, that some manufacturers are selling cartons containing only enormous eggs containing two yolks.
+In Europe, they’re becoming so popular, that some manufacturers are selling cartons containing only enormous eggs containing two yolks for people who want to buy double yolk eggs on purpose.

 In this case, the hens that lay the eggs are bred and selected to only lay double yolk eggs.